Operating Assistance Grants include funding for Main Street Improvements and

 Eligible Applicants

-Only the 34 designated and 9 affiliate Main Street Maryland communities, as well as the 9 Baltimore City’s designated Main Street neighborhoods, are eligible to request Main Street Improvement Program funds.
+Only designated and aspiring Main Street Maryland communities are eligible to request Main Street Improvement Program funds.

 Main Street Improvement Program (MIP) Grant awards are allocated funds distributed to eligible grantees as follows:

-- Designed Main Street Maryland Communities: expected to be $25,000 each.
+- Designated Main Street Maryland Communities with full accreditation on their annual assessment: expected to be $33,000 each.

-- Baltimore City Main Street Neighborhoods: expected to be $8,000 each.
+- Main Street Maryland Aspiring Communities: expected to be $12,000 each.

 Eligible Activities